-Well, Darrell and I had met on the Natwest business accelerator scheme, and a couple of months into that I realised that the business was due to scale up and I felt the website needed to reflect that, but it was consistently Darrell and the team who really seemed to get what we were trying to achieve and what we needed structurally and branding-wise and Cre8ion felt like the natural partner for us.
+Well, Darrell and I had met on the Natwest business accelerator scheme, and a couple of months into that I realised that the business was due to scale up, and I felt the website needed to reflect that, but it was consistently Darrell and the team who really seemed to get what we were trying to achieve, and what we needed structurally, and branding-wise, and Cre8ion just felt like the natural partner for us.

 What challenges have Cre8ion helped you overcome?

 I think the most significant one came about 5 or 6 months into our relationship with Cre8ion.
 The new website was delivered in October or November 2019, and we were looking at a 2020 which was going to be our best year, to date.
 We had a wedding season which was completely booked out with couples and events, but we all know 2020 didn’t work out how it was originally planned, which put us into something of a crisis.

 Darrell was one of the first people to call me, actually, when the lockdown was announced.
 He just put a call in and said “we’re thinking about you, we know that hospitality is going to be hard hit, we’re here if you need any help”, which meant an enormous amount to me at the time.
 We were really struggling with the enormity of what was happening to our business, but we took our time and decided to pivot towards home delivery of comfort food meals, which is something that we’re really known for.
 So, I went to Darrell with the plan of making a web shop, so that people could order our food for local delivery.

 It worked fantastically, the team were great at understanding what we needed, that we needed to edit the website ourselves and have some control over it, have it simple to use, and it was delivered faster than I thought it would be, and we were supported all the way.

 What one thing stands out working with Cre8ion?